gravitational/teleport/rfd/0033-b-sni-alpn-proxy-configuration.md

 #### Result:

-Changing cluster mode ProxyListenerMode to `single` mode when Teleport Proxies uses `v2` config without `mysql_listen_addr` address configuration will make MySQL proxy service no longer available. `tsh db connect` command will try to obtain and connect to MySQL single port listener but `mysql_listen_addr` address is missing from proxy configuration thus MySQL CLI is unable to reach proxy service.
+Changing cluster mode ProxyListenerMode to `separate` mode when Teleport Proxies uses `v2` config without `mysql_listen_addr` address configuration will make MySQL proxy service no longer available. `tsh db connect` command will try to obtain and connect to MySQL single port listener but `mysql_listen_addr` address is missing from proxy configuration thus MySQL CLI is unable to reach proxy service.
+This is expected behavior and proxy config should be aligned.

 ### Scenario 3 - legacy tsh client without ALPN SNI support: